BodomLake/website/docs/plugin-transform-modules-commonjs.md

 `"babel" | "node" | "none"`, or `(specifier: string) => "babel" | "node" | "none"`.
 Defaults to `"babel"`.

-CommonJS modules and ECMAScript modules are not fully compatible.
-However, compilers, bundlers and JavaScript runtimes developed different strategies to make them work together as well as possible.
+Though CommonJS and ECMAScript modules are not fully compatible, JavaScript compilers, bundlers and runtimes have developed a number of different strategies for interoperability. runtimes developed different strategies to make them work together as well as possible.

 This option specifies which interop strategy Babel should use.
 When it's a function, Babel calls this function